How To Recognize The Signs Of Sensory Processing Disorder In Your Child

 Then, they can create a treatment plan to help teach your child how to process stimulation and how to cope appropriately when they start to feel over stimulated.

-These coping mechanisms are helpful tools that your child can return to whenever faced with a sensory overload.
+These coping mechanisms are helpful tools that your child can return to whenever they face sensory overload.

 By slowly introducing activities that are sensitive to your child, your pediatric occupational therapist can expand their range of acceptable sensations.

-This is generally referred to as a sensory integration approach.
+we generally refer to this process as the sensory integration approach.

 The goal is for your child to be equipped to function easily at home, and at school.

-Book your appointment with Little Feet Pediatric Therapy today to schedule an evaluation.
+Book your appointment with Little Feet Therapy today and take the first step toward helping your child thrive.

 Little Feet Therapy